cillroy/docs-toc/README.md

 An extension to launch your Table of Contents in a web based visualizer.

-`Ctrl+D Ctrl+T` will launch the Table of Contents Visualizer, with the content from your open file.
+`alt+d t` will launch the Table of Contents Visualizer, with the content from your open file.

 ## Features